Decision Economics: do groups make better investment decisions than individuals?

 Avoiding groupthink requires recognizing individual biases first and group dynamics second.
 Two of the most important individual biases (or tendencies) are belief bias and confirmation bias.

 Belief bias is the tendency to hold views that aren’t necessarily supported by facts.
-An example might be that GM makes better trucks than Ford.
+An example might be that GM makes better trucks than Ford or Apple makes better phones than Samsung.
 What’s most interesting is that these beliefs are often long held and passed along by others rather than based on actual experience.

-Confirmation bias is our tendency to protect these beliefs by seeking out information that supports our viewpoint and minimizing (or avoiding) information that contradicts it.
-In the case above, a common tendency would be to read a positive review on GM trucks and avoid a negative one.
-The net effect is that we’re often not as open minded as we think.
+Confirmation bias is our tendency to protect these beliefs by seeking out information that supports our point of view and minimizing (or avoiding) information that contradicts it.
+In the case above, a common tendency would be to read a positive review on GM trucks or Apple phones and avoid a negative one.
+The net effect is that we’re often not as open-minded as we think.

-Group settings can amplify these tendencies based on their own set of behavioral biases.
-Two, in particular, are the race to consensus and social conforming.
+Group settings can amplify these tendencies based on their own set of behavioral biases; two, in particular, are the race to consensus and social conforming.
 The first—race to consensus—simply reflects that groups like to be efficient and not waste time or resources in endless deliberation, regardless of how complex the matter at hand.
-The second—social conforming—is the pressure that groups can put on those who don’t quickly fall in line with the consensus point of view, with their hesitancy to conform often viewed as resistant and de-railing behavior.
+The second—social conforming—is the pressure that groups can put on those who don’t quickly fall in line with the consensus point of view, with their hesitancy to conform often viewed as resistant and derailing behavior.
+As Dr. Janus’s research found, groups that are highly collegial may be less likely to engage in spirited debate to protect rapport among members and, therefore, more susceptible to groupthink.1

 The role of experts and senior leaders